Davy Gysbrechts

-Davy Gysbrechts (alternatively spelled Davy Gjisbrechts; born 20 September 1972) is a Belgian retired footballer.
+Davy Gysbrechts (alternatively spelled Davy Gjisbrechts; born 20 September 1972) is a Belgian retired footballer who played as a sweeper.

 Career

 Gysbrechts started his career with KV Mechelen.

 Gysbrechts retired after playing 19 games for Sheffield United between 1999 and 2002.
 He was linked with a move back to Mechelen which never materialised.

 Gysbrechts now works in the 'Green Service' in his home country.